E-Sid/scripts/README.md

 - Stone to kilogram converter: `st2kg.awk`, `st2kg.pl`

 ## Report writing helper
-- `neutralise.sed` this file attempts to change the language of a report or a letter to be more gender neutral
+- `neutralise.sed` & `neutralise.pl` attempt to change the language of a report or a letter to be more gender neutral, with respect to pronouns, jobs and relationships.

 ## Guide to file extensions
 - `.awk` files refer to AWK programming language, they run under Unix, GNu/Linux, BSD, MacOS, Haiku.